MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

 ![Screenshot](/assets/screenshot.png)

 This is a simple chat WebUI developed by Dr. Nicefellow.
 It is designed to provide a user-friendly interface for interacting with a chatbot.
 The backend engine is powered by OpenAI API, and the backend LLM should support the Llama Chat/Mistral Instruct prompt template.
-It is tested with Tabbyapi.
+It is tested with OpenAI API extension of text-generation-web-ui.

 ## Features